Home / OMSAS Application Guide / OMSAS – University of Ottawa

 • North American or

-• multiracial students who have and identify with their Black ancestry.
+• multiracial, and who have and identify with their Black ancestry.

 This application program aims to increase and support Black medical student representation at the University of Ottawa.